Stoatin Brae

 Is all of this necessary background information?
 Probably, not!
 But it helps to paint a picture of what Gull Lake View is, and why it holds such a unique and different place in the minds of the American golfer than Bandon, Pinehurst, Streamsong or Sand Valley.
 There’s an inherent quirkiness to the golf at Gull Lake View, and that’s probably why Stoatin Brae as a concept was so unexpected to the local golf community.

-So in 2014, when Jon Scott approached Tom Doak and Renaissance Design about the idea of creating a course on the property, he was already setting into motion something inherently different to anything else that had been done on the property (and realistically anywhere in the Kalamazoo area).
+So in 2014, when Jon Scott approached Tom Doak and Renaissance Design about the idea of creating a course on the property, he was already setting into motion something inherently different to anything else that had been done at Gull Lake View (and realistically anywhere in the Kalamazoo area).
 Tom had already committed to designing The Loop at Forest Dunes, and didn’t feel right about simultaneously designing multiple courses in his home state, and so a coalition of architects and designers from Doak’s firm, Renaissance Design, jumped at the opportunity to design something special.
 Don Placek, Brian Schneider, Eric Iverson and Brian Slawnik (who themselves were, and are, some of the most talented men in golf architecture, having previously worked on courses like Pacific Dunes) set to the task of determining a routing that best utilized the land, and after each creating their own version of the routing, they came to a consensus on the best approach in early 2015.
 By Spring 2015, ground had been broken, and all but two holes were seeded by October.

 The second is a long par 3, playing 200 yards or more from every tee box other than the forward tees.
 A massive hill running down toward the left side of the green is maintained as “second cut,” and a ball hit into it will often meander its way down onto the putting surface.
-A miss short, will find fairway length grass, while a miss right will often bound off the playing area and out of bounds, or into the heather.
-Most players seem to play the hole to a front left number, though the pin can sometimes be found much further back, which offers a significantly more considerable challenge.
+A miss short will find fairway grass, while a miss right will often bound off the playing area and out of bounds, or into the heather.
+Most players seem to play the hole to a front left number, though the pin can sometimes be found much further back, which offers a much more considerable challenge.

 The Third

 The third hole, I believe, is the first look at the insidious nature of Stoatin’s defense of par.
-From the longer tees (at Stoatin, either the Blacks 6271 yards, or the Golds, which tip out at 6742 yards), only a particularly long player can carry the bunker on the left (it’s nearly a 260 yard carry from the blacks, or 290 from the golds), and there’s fescue grown up on the right side of the hole to match the bunker, with a gap between them of only around 27 yards (I’ve paced it out before while walking the course, so take my approximation with a grain of salt).
+From the longer tees (at Stoatin, either the Blacks 6271 yards, or the Golds, which tip out at 6742 yards), only a particularly long player can carry the bunker on the left (it’s nearly 260 carry from the blacks, or 290 from the golds), and there’s fescue grown up on the right side of the hole to match the bunker, with a gap between them of only 27 yards (I’ve paced it out before while walking the course, so take my approximation with a grain of salt).
 Suffice to say, Stoatin is asking its first real “question” and demanding an answer.
 Laying it up short of the bunker to the fat part of the fairway leaves a 190 yard or longer approach into the green, which is a considerable shot into a par 4 to begin with!
 Take into account the wind on any given day, and it can play a staggering 230 on approach.
-Partner that with a false front that repels anything short of the center of the green, and a pot bunker deep enough to make a Scotsman homesick on both the front left AND right side of the green, and you can start to patch together the question Stoatin (at it’s best) is asking.
+Partner that with a false front that repels anything short of the center of the green, and a pot bunker deep enough to make a Scotsman homesick on both the front left AND right side of the green, and you can start to patch together the question Stoatin, at its best, is asking.
 Can you control your distances?
 Can you control your trajectory?
-Are you smart enough to know when to stay short of trouble, and skilled enough to make par without taking it on?
+Are you savvy enough to know when to stay short of trouble, and skilled enough to make par without taking it on?

 An Enigma